groue/GRMustache/Guides/filters.md

 - `isEmpty`

-    Returns YES if the input is nil, or an empty enumerable object, or an empty string.
+    Returns YES if the input is nil, [NSNull null], or an empty enumerable object, or an empty string.
 Returns NO otherwise.

 - `isBlank`

-    Returns YES if the input is nil, or an empty enumerable object, or a string made of zero or more white space characters (space, tabs, newline).
+    Returns YES if the input is nil, [NSNull null], or an empty enumerable object, or a string made of zero or more white space characters (space, tabs, newline).
 Returns NO otherwise.

 ## Defining your own filters